PdoyleC/Portfolio-1-Project/README.md

 - __Footer__

-  * The footer is featured on all pages and is identical on each page making it easy to use.

-    * Opening Times - having the opening times in the footer of the home page give easy access to see when classes are and when the area is available for games.

-    * Stay in Touch - this area has links to social media sites associated with the organisation encouraging the user to keep connected.
-The links will open in a new tab to allow easy navigation for the user.
-The organisation can use these sites to promote brand awareness and keep customers interested through updates, offers, chats and other marketing efforts.
-(As the Chess Society is a ficticious club, the links currently just go to the social media main websites.)
+  - The footer section includes links to the relevant social media sites for the Movie Theater.
+The links will open to a new tab to allow easy navigation for the user.

+    - The footer is valuable to the user as it encourages them to keep connected via social media.

 - __Puzzle Page__
   * There is a benifits section to let the user know about how puzzle can improve your game.
   * The puzzle page is there for club members to test themselves on a weekly basis with new chess problems.
   * This page will attract users to come back to the site to check for new problems.
+  * There is 4 problems, Beginner - Intermediate - Advanced - GrandMaster, for different user levels.
+  * Advanced and GrandMaster puzzles images, don't have the square identifiers around the edge, as it'll challenge advanced users to learn the layout of a board.

       ![Hero Image](documentation/puzzle.jpg)